Great Lakes Crossing Outlets: Opening

 Great Lakes Crossing opened on November 12, 1998.
 Taubman predicted the mall would have over 17 million visitors within its first year, and that its location would be convenient for tourists traveling to northern Michigan.
 Many major tenants were still under development at the time of the mall's grand opening, including Bass Pro Shops, Oshman's, Star Theatres, Stir Crazy, and Wolfgang Puck Cafe.
 Developers noted the presence of traditional mall stores would impact other malls located on the north side of metro Detroit, such as Oakland Mall and Summit Place Mall.
 They also noted the mall included several amenities suitable for families and children, including child-accessible restrooms, a children's playplace in the food court, an indoor amusement park called Jeepers!, and The Children's Place.
 Opening ceremonies lasted for four days and included appearances by Miss Michigan 1998 Laura Welling; performances by the University of Michigan marching band, jugglers, comedians, and magicians; souvenirs for the first 10,000 shoppers; and a prize drawing whose grand prize was a power boat offered by Bass Pro Shops.
-A directory published in the Detroit Free Press just before the mall's opening indicated a large number of stores had opened their first Michigan locations at Great Lakes Crossing, including Charlotte Russe, Ann Taylor Loft, Bebe Stores, The Icing, Rack Room Shoes, GameWorks, and restaurants Ben & Jerry's, Hot Dog on a Stick, Stir Crazy, Alcatraz Brewing Company, and a Dick Clark's American bandstand grill.
+A directory published in The Detroit News and Free Press just before the mall's opening indicated a large number of stores had opened their first Michigan locations at Great Lakes Crossing, including Charlotte Russe, Ann Taylor Loft, Bebe Stores, The Icing, Rack Room Shoes, GameWorks, and restaurants Ben & Jerry's, Hot Dog on a Stick, Stir Crazy, Alcatraz Brewing Company, and a Dick Clark's American bandstand grill.
 At opening, 91 percent of the mall's storefronts were leased, and over 54,000 shoppers attended on opening day.